nauful/LibUA/README.md

 # LibUA
-Open-source OPC UA client and server library for .NET (deprecated) and .NET Core based on IEC 62541.
-Available as source files, a demo client and a demo server.
+Open-source OPC UA client and server library for .NET Framework and .NET Core based on IEC 62541.
+Available a library, a demo client and a demo server.
 Tested and commercially used in industrial applications with commercial vendors' UA servers and clients.

 Available as a nuget package for .NET Core (1.0.11): https://www.nuget.org/packages/nauful-LibUA-core